SupremeDevice/tvbrosbox/README.md

 Things I hate:
 1. Looks ugly
 2. Sound quality is pretty bad even after adjust a lot of settings.
-Thankfully earphones still work
+Thankfully earphones still work.
+I would look for better speakers and amplifier than the one the original author propsoed

 A modified version of the Simpsons TV with the following modifications: